 - Thoroughly checking the contractor’s financial affairs before awarding them the contract.

 - Carefully evaluating contractor’s and supplier’s prices to check that they haven’t made a mistake and underpriced the work.
-A bargain price might turn out very expensive if the contractor becomes bankrupt part way through the project because their price was too cheap and didn’t cover their costs.
+A bargain price might turn out very expensive if the contractor becomes a bankrupt partway through the project because their price was too cheap and didn’t cover their costs.

 - Always being aware when the contractor is running into financial difficulties (possibly they have another project which is in trouble) and taking steps to limit their risks.